ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `labels_limit`
 - `subset`

-`output_feature_name` needs to be a category.
+`output_feature_name` must name a category feature.
 For each model (in the aligned lists of `probabilities` and `model_names`) it produces a line indicating the accuracy of the model and the data coverage while increasing a threshold on the probabilities of predictions for the specified `output_feature_name`, considering only a subset of the full training set.
-The way the subset is obtained is using the `top_n_classes` and `subset` parameters..
+The way the subset is obtained is using the `top_n_classes` and `subset` parameters.
 The difference with `confidence_thresholding` is that it uses two axes instead of three, not visualizing the threshold and having coverage as x axis instead of the threshold.

 If the values of `subset` is `ground_truth`, then only datapoints where the ground truth class is within the top `n` most frequent ones will be considered as test set, and the percentage of datapoints that have been kept from the original set will be displayed.
-If the values of `subset` is `predictions`, then only datapoints where the the model predicts a class that is within the top `n` most frequent ones will be considered as test set, and the percentage of datapoints that have been kept from the original set will be displayed for each model.
+If the values of `subset` is `predictions`, then only datapoints where the model predicts a class that is within the top `n` most frequent ones will be considered as test set, and the percentage of datapoints that have been kept from the original set will be displayed for each model.

 ![Confidence_Thresholding Data vs Accuracy Subset](../images/confidence_thresholding_data_vs_acc_subset.png "Confidence_Thresholding Data vs Accuracy Subset")